monishwar-reddy/CampusConnect-/README.md

 - All data is stored in Supabase
 - Fully serverless architecture

-## 🎬 Demo Tips

-1. Show the spooky UI and animations
-2. Demonstrate AI moderation by posting content with words like "spam" or "fake"
-3. Show AI auto-tagging by creating posts about different topics
-4. Highlight the responsive design
-5. Show the search and filter functionality

 Good luck! 🎃👻

 You can contact me through my email (monishwar26413@gmail.com)